cloud-up

 Age

-The applicant could be too old to obtain a standard high street mortgage as most mortgage lenders now prevent borrowing into what is deemed, “normal retirement age”.
+The applicant could be too old to obtain a standard high-street mortgage, as most mortgage lenders now prevent borrowing beyond what is deemed “normal retirement age”.

 property-condition

-The property may be in a condition where it is not suitable for mortgage finance and as such a Bridging Loan could be used to complete the purchase and any required work prior to refinancing.
+The property may be in a condition where it is not suitable for mortgage financing, and as such, a bridging loan could be used to complete the purchase and any required work prior to refinancing.

 credit